Reading Abbey ruins and Abbey Quarter: off-line resources - tours, talks, books, courses

 5. Terry Dixon of Terry's Reading Walkabouts organises tours of the centre of Reading including the Abbey Ruins.
 The link is to his Facebook page which includes contact information: Terry's Reading walkabouts.

 6. Arrive in style for your tour of the Abbey ruins aboard the Caversham to Reading Abbey river shuttle.
-Dates and times of the sailings for 2019 are shown on the Thames River Cruises website.
+Dates and times of the sailings...Service is suspended owing to Covid-19: Thames Cruises Covid-19 update page.

 1. Reading Abbey and the Abbey Quarter by Peter Durrant and John Painter with the support of the Friends of Reading Abbey.
 Published by Two Rivers Press, 2018.
 117 pages.